tkdgur658/SegNet/README.md

-# Implementation of Attention UNet using PyTorch Deep Learning Framework
+# Implementation of SegNet using PyTorch Deep Learning Framework

-The architecture was inspired by Attention-guided version of 2D UNet for automatic brain tumor segmentation.
+The architecture was inspired by Segnet: A deep convolutional encoder-decoder architecture for image segmentation.

 ## Overview
 This repository contains an unofficial implementation of SegNet using PyTorch.<br/>